 About the Author

-Thomas P. Vartanian is an expert on financial services and financial technology described by clients as “one of the best financial services lawyers in America.”
-He chaired the Financial Institutions practices at two international law firms, Dechert LLP and Fried Frank LLP, through several financial crises.
-Both as a federal financial regulator and private practitioner, he has worked with financial companies around the globe to structure novel acquisitions, develop new products and delivery systems, and integrate developing technologies.
+Thomas P. Vartanian is a financial services and technology expert.
+He has been described as “one of the best financial services lawyers in America.”
+As a federal financial regulator, he authorized the closure or merger of more financial institutions than anyone ever has since the Great Depression.
+As a private practitioner, he has worked with financial companies around the globe to structure novel acquisitions, develop new products and delivery systems, and integrate developing technologies.
 Over his career he represented parties in 30 of the 50 largest financial institution collapses in American history.